ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 ### 2. Token bridge contract deployment{#step-2}

 The deployment of token bridge contracts constitutes the foundational step in establishing a bridge between the parent and child chains.
-This process mirrors the deployment methodology used for orbit chain contracts, where a primary contract, named `RollupCreator`, facilitated the deployment of core contracts.
+This process mirrors the deployment methodology used for orbit chain contracts, where a primary contract, named `RollupCreator`, facilitates the deployment of core contracts.
 In the context of token bridge contracts, the `TokenBridgeCreator` contract assumes a similar pivotal role by orchestrating the deployment across both the parent and child chains.
-The Solidity code for the `TokenBridgeCreator` contract is accessible [here](https://github.com/OffchainLabs/token-bridge-contracts/blob/b3894ecc8b6185b2d505c71c9a7851725f53df15/contracts/tokenbridge/ethereum/L1AtomicTokenBridgeCreator.sol#L4).
+Feel free to take a look at the [`TokenBridgeCreator` Solidity code](https://github.com/OffchainLabs/token-bridge-contracts/blob/b3894ecc8b6185b2d505c71c9a7851725f53df15/contracts/tokenbridge/ethereum/L1AtomicTokenBridgeCreator.sol#L4).

-This unique contract is capable of deploying the token bridge contracts on both the parent and child chains through a singular transaction.
+`TokenBridgeCreator` is capable of deploying the token bridge contracts on both the parent and child chains in a single transaction.
 A common query is how it manages to deploy contracts on the child chain from the parent chain directly.
 The solution lies in utilizing the Retryable Tickets protocol, which facilitates the transmission of the deployment message between the two chains.
-This message, have been transmitted, and trigger the contract deployment by the Retryable Tickets mechanism.
-For an in-depth understanding of the Retryable Ticket system, please refer to this [documentation](https://docs.arbitrum.io/arbos/l1-to-l2-messaging#retryable-tickets).
+This message, once transmitted, triggers the contract deployment by the Retryable Tickets mechanism.
+For an in-depth understanding, please refer to this [explanation of the Retryable Ticket system ](https://docs.arbitrum.io/arbos/l1-to-l2-messaging#retryable-tickets).

 To streamline the deployment process, an API has been integrated into our Orbit SDK, designed to automate the deployment by interacting with the `TokenBridgeCreator` contract.
 The API is `createTokenBridgePrepareTransactionRequest`, which processes the necessary inputs and generates a transaction request tailored for token bridge deployment.
 Below is an illustrative example of how to use this API: